MadsHornbeck/react-modals/docs/API.md

 ### Parameters

 - `resolve`
   - when `useOpenModal` is used a prop `resolve` is injected, pass this to `useModal`.
     `resolve` is from the `Promise` for the modal.
 When this promise is resolved the modal will close and unmount.
 - `closeOnKeys` : `Array (string | [key, value])`
   - default : `["Escape"]`
   - If a `[key, value]` is passsed, the modal promise will be resolved with `value`.
     - If `value` is a function it will be evaluated
     - If `value` is a promise or a function that returns a promise the promise the modal will close only when that promise has been resolved or rejected
-- `autoFocus`: `bool`
-  - Default: `true`
-  - specifies whether the modal content should be focused on open
-  - TODO: maybe delete this?

 ### return